superfaceai/one-sdk/README.md

 ## Try it out

-A simple demenonstration can be run with `./examples/run.sh node [CORE_DOCKER=1]`.
+A simple demenonstration can be run with `./examples/run.sh node [CORE_MODE=default|docker|lax]`.
 It builds entire projects and Node.js host, then runs the example.

 This will require to have Development requirements installed.
 In case of building the core in Docker `node` and `yarn` are still required.